-Senna-based products such as Ex-Lax are not a standard part of M.O.P. but for many kids can jumpstart major progress.
-These laxatives not only stimulate pooping but also help the child connect the urge to poop with the act of pooping on cue.
+Senna-based laxatives such as Ex-Lax aren't a standard part of M.O.P. but often can jumpstart major progress.
+Senna not only stimulates pooping but also helps kids connect the urge to poop with the act of pooping.
+And nope, kids who take Ex-Lax don't become "dependent" on these laxatives.